Raghuvendra Singh Rathore: Early life and education

-Justice Raghuvendra Singh Rathore was born on 1 July 1953.
+Raghuvendra Singh Rathore was born on 1 July 1953.
 He went to Mayo College Ajmer for his schooling and passed out in the year 1970.
 Justice Rathore graduated from Kirori Mal College, New Delhi.
 After finishing B.A.
 (Hons.)
 Justice Rathore enrolled himself for education in Law and completed LL.B. from University of Rajasthan, Jaipur in 1977.

 Career

-Shri Raghuvendra Singh Rathore enrolled himself as Advocate with Bar Council of Rajasthan on 5 November 1977.
+Rathore enrolled himself as Advocate with Bar Council of Rajasthan on 5 November 1977.
 Shri Rathore practised in civil criminal and constitutional branches of law.
 He was appointed as Additional Advocate General by the State Government of Rajasthan.
 He also represented a number of Government as well as non-Government Departments.

 He was appointed to the National Green Tribunal in January 2016.

 Judgeship

 On 5 July 2007 Justice Raghuvendra Singh Rathore was elevated an Additional Judge of Rajasthan High Court.
 Since then Justice Raghuvendra Singh Rathore is sitting at Jaipur bench of Rajasthan High Court.